xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 Camera, Autofocus and Software Ecosystem

-One of the most practical features on the F1 Ultra is its 16MP built-in smart camera.
-It automatically recognizes the shape and position of objects on the work surface, so you can place items by hand and let the machine do the alignment.
-Autofocus adjusts the lens height automatically as well — no manual cranking or measuring.
+The 16MP built-in smart camera automatically recognizes the shape and position of objects on the work surface, so you can place items by hand and let the machine do the alignment.
+Autofocus adjusts the lens height automatically.
+The xTool Creative Space (XCS) software includes a library of pre-built designs, AI-assisted layout tools, one-click material presets, and 3D embossing capabilities.
+The F1 Ultra is also LightBurn compatible.

 Working Area and Batch Production